kyma-project/istio/docs/user/tutorials/01-50-send-requests-using-egress.md

    kubectl exec -n "$NAMESPACE" "$SOURCE_POD" -c curl -- curl -sSL -o /dev/null -D - https://kyma-project.io
    ```

-   The response from the website should be similar to this one:
+   If successful, you get a response from the website similar to this one:
    ```
    HTTP/2 200
    accept-ranges: bytes